NextCapital/nextcapital-client-demo/README.md

 - Each demo lives within the `js/pages` folder.
   - These demos use shared React components from the `js/components` folder.
 - The main HTML page the application uses is `static/index.html`.
-- The webpack config (`webpack.config.js`) defines how the app is built, and also sets up the (required) CORS proxy.
+- The webpack config (`webpack.config.js`) defines how the app is built

+### Server
+- The demo express server lives at `server/server.js`
+- The API proxy exists at `server/proxy.js`
+- The minimal session handling live at `server/session.js`

 ## Important Notes

-To help make this demo more useful before a full auth integration is setup, this app makes use of a login page / credential login.
-Real-life applications should never display a login page or use credential login.
-That fact that we do so here means that the authentication integration here is significantly more complex than it would be in an actual application.
-See documentation for more.
+To help make this demo more useful before a full auth integration is setup, this app allows credential-based login.
+Real-life applications should never display a NextCapital-specific login page or use credential login to authenticate to NextCapital.

 ## Have questions?

 Feel free to ask.
 We will be glad to answer any question.

-### Documentation

-Additional documentation should be provided by NextCapital with this project.
+Please first reference our documentation.
 We've also added helpful in-code documentation throughout this codebase.

 ## NOTICE